 As explained, agents behave as controllers acting on their environment to achieve their specific goals.
 The agent environment can be modeled as a state machine with two types of actions: controllable actions triggered by the agent; and uncontrollable actions that are internal state changes of the environment.
 Without getting into technical details, given a set of goals and an agent environment model, there are methods (semi-algorithms) for the computation of plans.
 Figure 1 illustrates their principle for given environment and goals.
 In the considered example, the goals require that the generated plans avoid the state Bad and eventually reach the state Target.
-The plan generation method consists in finding a subgraph of the environment state graph that is closed with respect to uncontrollable actions (dashed arrows) and does not contain state Bad; furthermore, by adequately triggering controllable actions (solid arrows) the state Target can be reached.
+The plan generation method consists in finding a subgraph of the environment state graph that is closed with respect to uncontrollable actions (in red) and does not contain state Bad; furthermore, by adequately triggering controllable actions (in green) the state Target can be reached.

 In general, environment models are infinite and the generated plans for given goals are infinite trees with alternating controllable and uncontrollable actions.
-When the environment model is finite, it is possible to compute a maximal controller including all the plans meeting the goals [1].

-For infinite or complex environments, it is not possible to generate an explicit controller.
+When the environment model is finite, algorithms are used to compute a maximal controller including all the plans meeting the goals [1].
+For infinite or complex environments, it is not possible to generate an explicit a controller.
 The existence of plans cannot be theoretically guaranteed.
 It depends on the type of goals and the controllability/observability relations.

 In practice, for given goals, finite-horizon plans are computed on line from the agent's environment model.
 To cope with complexity, heuristics are used as well as precomputed plan skeletons.
-Notice that an adequate choice at design time of the controllability/observability relation can significantly simplify on line plan generation.
-For instance, for simple safety goals e.g. avoiding harmful states, a finite horizon exploration may suffice.
+Furthermore, adequately choosing at design time the controllability/observability relation can significantly simplify on line plan generation.
+For instance, for simple safety goals e.g. avoiding harmful states, a finite horizon exploration from the current state may suffice.